- The keyboard automatically typing on its own might be a sign of wrong settings or of corrupted files.

-- Keyboard typing on its own Windows 10, random letters Windows 10, without pressing keys – Many users reported that their keyboard keeps typing random letters on its own.
-To fix this, just run the keyboard troubleshooter and the problem should be resolved.
+- Keyboard typing on its own Windows 10, without your intervention – To fix this, just run the keyboard troubleshooter and the problem should be resolved.

-- Laptop keyboard typing by itself – This problem can occur due to hardware issues, but you might be able to avoid the issue by using an external keyboard.
+- Laptop keyboard typing by itself or suddenly typing slash (/) – This problem can occur due to hardware issues, but you might be able to avoid the issue by using an external keyboard.

 - Open the Settings app and navigate to the Update & Security section.
 You can open the Settings app quickly by using Windows Key + I shortcut.